 “that a man be willing, when others are so too, as far-forth, as for peace, and defence of himself he shall think it necessary, to lay down this right to all things; and be contented with so much liberty against other men as, as he would allow other men against himself.”

 In this way the urge to do what one wants is mitigated by a yearning for peace combined with the knowledge that peace and security can only be attained through the companionship of others and that this will involve entering into agreements and the making of compromises.
 In Locke, the setting up of a commonwealth of people is prompted by the need for “property” to be better protected.
 Hobbes’ Leviathian reads like a legal document and in many senses is one.
 Similarly Locke’s treatise of political philosophy reads like and is intended as a manifest for free trade.
 In Locke, “property” however means not only a person’s material goods but also their life and liberty so that as in Hobbes, the “wealth” held in common is a general wellbeing that does not refer solely to money.
 In both Hobbes and Locke although individuals are seen as making their own decisions without being externally influenced this does not mean that such decisions are devoid of moral considerations.
 For Hobbes in addition to the first and second laws of nature, there is a third which says, “that men perform their convenants made” and “in this law of Nature consisteth the fountain and origin of “Justice”.”
 Justice thus comes into being the instant a convenant or contract is made and in agreeing to enter into a contract a moral imperative is invoked against which all future doings are weighted.
 The Homo oeconomicus model thus not only ignores the historical context in which individuals were originally postulated as being free to pursue their own interests it strips them of the moral capacities that both Hobbes and Locke endowed them with.
+Clearly underlining this dualism, the frontispiece of Hobbes‘ Leviathian shows the empowerment of a sovereign through the coming together of a multitude of individuals to form a commonwealth.

-Apart from being historically corrupt, as Herzog observes the Homo oeconomicus model is in addition empirically flawed.
+Apart from being historically corrupt, as Herzog observes, the Homo oeconomicus model is in addition empirically flawed.
 On the one hand it denies the human capacity of altruism whilst on the other, it assumes that human beings, in ruthlessly pursuing their own ends, do so in a way that is entirely rational.
 With respect to altruism, in situations where there enough resources to go round, neurobiology has shown that humans do behave altruistically and that it is only when fears arise that resources might become scarce that the selfish behaviour becomes apparent.
 With respect to the rationality of our decision making-processes, offered the choice of receiving 100 Euro instantly or 110 Euro a month later, a survey has found that people will tend to opt for the instant pay-out option despite the obvious fact that waiting longer for a larger sum would be a more rational course of action.
 This shows our “a bird in the hand is worth two in the bush” mentality, which becomes understandable when one considers that a significant part of our evolutionary past was spent as hominoids wandering the African Savannah, living on fruits, nuts and roots and scavenging from the remains of kills by big cats.
 Not citing neurobiology or the anthropology of human origins, Herzog nevertheless argues that the model proposed by Hobbes and Locke should be updated to include both our capacity for altruism and our weaknesses.
 For Herzog any social /political model of what a human being is should bear in mind that at times we do need protecting from ourselves.
 She further adds that any model should also take into account the fact that many things on offer in the modern world are packages of considerable complexity which although they are necessary, cannot be understood by a consumer to the same degree as an expert so that here again, consumers are in need of protection.
 From such updated considerations, as in Hobbes and Locke, there arises the notion of people coming together, agreeing that there should be a common administrative body which ensures that on the one hand people have the freedom and safety to do what they want and that on the other, wherever possible, the activities of one individual do not infringe upon the rights of another.
 Here the key phrase is “wherever possible” and Herzog argues that such balances must not only be found but must also be vigilantly maintained and updated.
 While the freedom of individuals and markets are important, at some point regulation must step in.
 As recent North American history shows, growth in the most unregulated market in the world has not lead to increased prosperity for all or indeed for the many but rather has been restricted to the very few.
 For the rest, prosperity has either stagnated or decreased.
 In this way, proceeding step by step with reference to examples and historical precedents, Herzog makes a well-grounded case for a new form of liberalism.
 This goes back to the original meaning of the word and embraces a worldview in which although the freedom of the individual is of the utmost importance, taxation and regulation are accepted as being necessary for the preservation of values and social balances.
 For Herzog, freedom should be available in all its forms for as many citizens as possible and not just a few.
 Illustrating this is the fact that societies where the difference between rich and poor are moderate have lower crime rates than societies where the differences are large.
 As such things as contentment and happiness are difficult to measure in surveys, a low rate of crime is taken as an indicator that they are present.
 This in turn implies that in societies with low crime rates, individuals see themselves as being able to realise their potential and are not unduly frustrated.
 In arguing for a new form of liberalism, Herzog re-examines the words “earning” and “to earn” and suggests that a return should be made to the meanings of these words whereby an individual, through deeds, actions and work can earn, such non-monetary things as praise, respect and acknowledgement.
 These qualities she argues should be re-introduced into the workplace and where in any form of work they are absent, the use and validity of the activity under consideration should be questioned.
 Here no scruples should be made about the introduction of bans or high tax-bracket taxation.
 In Britain, this is the thinking that lies behind the profits from The National Lottery being used to fund cultural and social projects.
 It is in a sense “dirty money” and for Herzog the activities of the financial sector are in dire need of being examined in this light.
 Similarly she argues that such terms as “ethos” and “professional honour”, despite sounding old-fashioned, are desperately in need of being re-introduced and of being seen as referring to things that are real and important.
 In this way Herzog sketches out the beginnings of ways by which liberalism in the original sense of the word may be updated and redefined.

 In her work Herzog repeatedly argues that there is more to work than the mere creation of value through some form of activity.
 Rather the activity has a value for the society in which it is conducted and in this way the individual performing the work is related to society and acquires a sense of worth and a sense of belonging to and of being a part of something.
 Continuing Herzog’s line of thought and drawing from the observations of the neurobiologist, Joachim Bauer, a sense of belonging is an important part of human identity and in the brain, the region where feelings of loneliness and exclusion are registered is the same region where physical pain is also registered.
 Feelings of exclusion and loneliness thus hit home to the very core of our being.
 This again derives from the fact that we are social beings and that on the African Savannah, becoming separated from a group would have meant death for an individual.
 Nature thus devised a method of ensuring that an individual alone would get the message that a state of extreme danger had arisen.
 As Bauer observes in his book The Pain Threshold: the origins of global and personal violence (only available in German), the need of people to belong and not to feel excluded is of the greatest importance and is something that society cannot afford to overlook.